Bachelor's Degree Programs in Medical Assisting

 Do I Need a Bachelor's Degree in Medical Assisting to Enter the Field?

-According to the U.S. Bureau of Labor Statistics (BLS), many medical assistants only need a high school diploma and on-the-job training, although some vocational training is preferred (www.bls.gov).
-While a bachelor's degree in medical assisting isn't available, you can earn a certificate or associate's degree.
+According to the U.S. Bureau of Labor Statistics (BLS), medical assistants only need a high school diploma and on-the-job training, although most assistants in the current work environment have some type of post-secondary certificate (www.bls.gov).
+While bachelor's degrees in medical assisting are available (upon completion of an associate's degree), you can earn a certificate or associate's degree in the field and still enter the workforce.

 What Will I Learn?